 - E-Business Point of Contact (EBiz POC)

 - A user registered as an organization applicant who is responsible for the administration and management of grant activities for his or her organization.
 The EBiz POC is likely to be an organization's chief financial officer or authorizing official.
-The EBiz POC authorizes representatives of their organization.
+The EBiz POC authorizes representatives of their organization to apply on behalf of the organization (see Standard AOR and Expanded AOR).
 There can only be one EBiz POC per DUNS Number.
-See also: AOR with MPIN

 - Earmarks are grants that are appropriated by Congress prior to a peer review.
 The term "earmark" is a reference to the Congressional Record where the awards are written into legislation specifically with the grant applicant's name, activity, and dollar amounts.